-February 20-24, 2020 marks the Seventh Annual Fair Use Week, and the Copyright Alliance is sharing info on how the fair use exception and exclusive rights under copyright work together to promote the progress of creative expression.
+February 22-26, 2021 marks the Eighth Annual Fair Use Week, and the Copyright Alliance is sharing info on how the fair use exception and exclusive rights under copyright work together to promote the progress of creative expression.

-Check out our video series and blogs (current and past) to learn more about the fair use exception.
-And be sure to follow us on social media via #FairUse for more info and resources!
+Check out our video series and blogs to learn more about the fair use exception.
+And be sure to check out the #FairUse hashtag on social media for more info and resources!

 Copybites Video 1 | The Fair Use Doctrine

 Fair use is a limitation on the exclusive rights in copyright for purposes such as criticism, comment, news reporting, teaching, scholarship, or research.

 The overall intent of the fair use doctrine is the protection of free speech, but it also allows flexibility in the law in order to fulfill copyright’s purpose to promote the progress of creative expression.